telerik/kendo-ui-core/docs-aspnet-mvc/how-to/use-with-aspnet-bundles.md

 # Use Kendo UI with ASP.NET Bundles

-To see the example on how to use Kendo UI with ASP.NET bundles, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/general/KendoAspNetBundles/KendoAspNetBundles).
+To see the example, refer to the project on how to [use Kendo UI with ASP.NET bundles](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/general/KendoAspNetBundles/KendoAspNetBundles).

 ## See Also

-Other articles on Telerik UI for ASP.NET MVC:

 * [UI for ASP.NET MVC API Reference](/api/Kendo.Mvc/AggregateFunction)
 * [Telerik UI for ASP.NET MVC Overview]({% slug overview_aspnetmvc %})